-Dr. Mai P. Trinh joined Arizona State University as an Assistant Professor in the Faculty of Leadership and Interdisciplinary Studies in the College of Integrative Sciences and Arts in August 2016.
-She is a member of the leadership team in the Center for Policy Informatics, a faculty fellow in the Lincoln Center for Applied Ethics, a faculty affiliate in the Center for Behavior, Institutions, and the Environment, and a member of the Early Career Scholars of Teaching and Learning initiative at ASU.
+Mai P. Trinh joined Arizona State University as an Assistant Professor in the Leadership and Interdisciplinary Studies faculty group in the College of Integrative Sciences and Arts in August 2016.
+She is a faculty affiliate in the Center for Smart Cities and Regions, the Lincoln Center for Applied Ethics, the Center for Behavior, Institutions, and the Environment, and the Early Career Scholars of Teaching and Learning initiative at ASU.

-Trinh earned her Ph.D. in Organizational Behavior from the Weatherhead School of Management, Case Western Reserve University in 2016.
+Trinh earned her doctorate in organizational behavior from the Weatherhead School of Management, Case Western Reserve University in 2016.

 Dr. Trinh's current research projects seek to answer three research questions:

 Dr. Trinh uses agent-based modeling, interviews, and quantitative research methods such as survey and experiential sampling method to inform her research questions.

 Academy of Management (AOM); Interdisciplinary Network for Group Research (INGRoup); Experiential Learning Community of Practice (ELCOP)